Nikon D3000 vs D3100

 - Broader imaging potential: Can capture not only stills but also 1080/24p video.

 - More modern: Was introduced somewhat (1 year) more recently.

 The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons